kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

     ...
 ```

-You can set this value helm overrides by setting:
+You can set this value in your Helm overrides file by adding the following setting:
 ```yaml
 settings:
   disableKubernetesDestinations: true